cqx19981001-pixel/fix_fast_swap/README.md

 ## Installation

-1. Copy the following files into your LAMMPS `src/` directory:
+1. Copy the following files into your LAMMPS `src/MC` directory:

    fix_fast_swap.cpp
    fix_fast_swap.h

-2. Rebuild LAMMPS using your standard build procedure, for example:
+2. Re-compile and Rebuild LAMMPS using your standard build procedure, for example:

-   make mpi
+   make -j 8

 No changes to any original LAMMPS source files are required.